Rituals for Living

 I was compelled by the metaphysical teachings; the mixing of science and spirituality struck a real cord with me.
 It was as though dormant DNA cells were awakening and I was tapping into wisdom that I previously knew.
 Whilst, the information was not necessarily familiar, deep down within my being I knew it to be true.
 The books led to visualisations, affirmations, meditations and finally rituals.
 Little did I know at the time that these practices could be found in my own ancient ancestral traditions if I had only taken the time to find out.

-What actually led me to this realisation was finding out that the concept of ‘The Law of Attraction’ also referred to as ‘The Secret’ was a practice that was regularly carried out by the Aborigines of Australia, commonly known today as ‘Dreamtime’.
-It blew my mind to find out that Aborigines were accustomed to this practice, as it was an integral part of their culture.
+What actually led me to this realisation was finding out that the concept of ‘The Law of Attraction’ also referred to as ‘The Secret’ was a practice that has origins in ancient Kemet (modern day Egypt).

 One thing that is missing for me in ‘new age’ philosophy is the lack of acknowledgment of your own ancestors and the importance of that personal connection.
 Connecting to my ancestors took me to another level that I wouldn’t have reached without doing so.
 What is also interesting that they have replaced our own direct ancestors with people like ‘St Germain’ ‘Angel Gabriel’ and the ‘Ascended Masters’ – who are believed to be self-realised beings.